How to Refurbish a Heywood Wakefield Desk

 Here’s another idea you might not have thought of.
 One of my followers on Instagram suggested that they make great nightstands in a bedroom!
 Isn’t that a great idea??
 They could also be sofa end tables in a living room.

-Let me know your ‘outside of the box’ decorating ideas for a pair of antique Heywood Wakefield desks in the comments!
+Let me know you’re ‘outside of the box’ decorating ideas for a pair of antique Heywood Wakefield desks in the comments!

 Thanks for joining me for this Tuesday’s Tutorial!
 We share a new tutorial each Tuesday and we would love to have you join us each week!
 You can sign up below and I will send you this fun freebie plus I will keep you updated with our latest tutorials!